Named a Class Actions and Mass Torts 'Powerhouse' in BTI's Litigation Outlook 2014 report

 Mr. Cooney has appeared in the courts of more than 35 states, and has argued before the U.S. Supreme Court and many federal circuit courts.
-He is a Fellow of the American College of Trial Lawyers and is listed in The Best Lawyers in America and in Band 1 for Litigation in Chambers USA: America's Leading Lawyers for Business.
+He is a Fellow of the American College of Trial Lawyers and is listed in The Best Lawyers in America and as a "Star Individual" for Commercial Litigation in Chambers USA: America's Leading Lawyers for Business.
 The American Lawyer named Mr. Cooney "Litigator of the Week" in the summer of 1999.

 Since 1988, Mr. Cooney has represented John Thompson, who was wrongly convicted in 1985 of both the murder of a New Orleans hotel executive and an unrelated armed carjacking which was used by the prosecutors in the murder case.
 As a result of the convictions, Mr. Thompson was sentenced to death by electrocution in the murder case, and to 50 years in prison without parole in the carjacking case.
 Over the course of 15 years of postconviction proceedings, Mr. Cooney and the Morgan Lewis team uncovered concealed blood evidence in the carjacking case, which proved that Mr. Thompson was not the carjacker, as well as witnesses, documents, and critical information that had been hidden from the defense in the murder case.
 Ultimately, after the carjacking conviction was vacated based on the blood evidence, a Louisiana appellate court ordered a new trial in the murder case.
 In May 2003, Mr. Cooney, fellow Morgan Lewis partner Michael Banks, and New Orleans lawyer Robert Glass retried the murder case.
 The jury deliberated just 35 minutes before finding Mr. Thompson not guilty of the murder.
 Mr. Thompson was released from custody after 18 years of imprisonment and has been totally exonerated of any involvement in those crimes.